MicrosoftLearning/mslearn-knowledge-mining/Instructions/Labs/01-azure-search.md

 To address this challenge, Margie's Travel can use Azure AI Search to implement a solution in which the documents are indexed and enriched by using AI skills to make them easier to search.

+This exercise should take approximately 40 minutes to complete.

 ## Create Azure resources

 The solution you will create for Margie's Travel requires the following resources in your Azure subscription: